axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/http-batch-mode/_index.md

 ---
-title: "iv>"
+title: "Batch mode and load balancing"
 weight:  100
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-# Batch mode and load balancing

 Starting with version 3.18, you can send multiple log messages in a single HTTP request if the destination HTTP server supports that.